 A catalog consists of products and variants (SKUs) organized into a structure based on product categories or nodes.
 Products and variants have associated information such as:

-This documentation describes examples from the sample catalog delivered with the Optimizely Commerce sample site.
+This article describes examples from the sample catalog delivered with the Optimizely Customized Commerce sample site.
 Your installation may look different from the sample catalog.

 A catalog is the top-level container for all types of products.
-You can structure a catalog in a number of ways.
+You can structure a catalog in several ways.
 For example, your site has several brands or product lines, and each brand or product line has its own catalog.
 Or, a retailer may have multiple suppliers, and you can segment each supplier into its own catalog.
-See also: Working with catalog entries.
+See Work with catalog entries.

 Catalog meta-classes and meta-fields

-You can define meta-classes and meta-fields for both catalogs and orders in the Administration part of Commerce Manager.
+You can define meta-classes and meta-fields for both catalogs and orders in the Administration page.
 For example, you create a meta-class called Wine.
-Then, add meta-fields to capture characteristics of wine, such as color, taste, vintage and maturity.
+Then, add meta-fields to capture characteristics of wine, such as color, taste, vintage, and maturity.